know-cujojs/know/src/documents/blog/the-new-and-improved-cujojs-com/index.html.md

 who declared that the tutorials about JavaScript modules are *the best on the web*!

-Know cujoJS exists thanks to the diligent efforts of [Scott Andrews](https://github.com/scothis) who created the entire site using [DocPad](http://docpad.org) and even wrote many of the initial tutorials.
+know cujoJS exists thanks to the diligent efforts of [Scott Andrews](https://github.com/scothis) who created the entire site using [DocPad](http://docpad.org) and even wrote many of the initial tutorials.